Updated June 5, 2026

-What It Analyzes
+What SQL Code Review Analyzes

 - Non-SARGable predicates (functions on columns, implicit conversions)